Stress of facing Djokovic caused cramps - Alcaraz

 Alcaraz twice received treatment on court, also taking a bathroom break at the end of the third set, but insisted quitting the match never crossed his mind.

-"I would have felt sorry about myself if I would retire.
+"I would have felt sorry about myself if I retired.
 I'm in a semi-final of a Grand Slam.
-If I retired from that, it could have been really tough for me," said Alcaraz,
+If I retired from that, it could have been really tough for me," said Alcaraz.

 "Thinking about the fourth set, I thought that probably I have 1% chance to come back.